Posts Tagged ‘Ferrari 250LM ‘6321’’

 longford

 ‘Longford March 1968.
 The wet Monday morning after Amon set off a lap down on the field after battery failure on the grid.
 The road was wet from the first shower of the day that turned into a deluge later for the Tasman race (won by Piers Courage in his F2 McLaren M4A FVA).
 The overcast conditions, wet road and river in the background combine to give perfect lighting to highlight the car.
-Location is coming off Kings Bridge, shot taken from the old Longford pumphouse station.
-The 1880’s railway bridge is in the background’ So said ‘austmcreg’ on The Nostalgia Forum, photo credit Jim and Pat Smith.
+Location is coming off Kings Bridge, the shot taken from the old Longford water pump-house station.
+The 1880s railway bridge is in the background’ So said ‘austmcreg’ on The Nostalgia Forum, photo credit Jim and Pat Smith.
 Amazing shot and commentary!

 There, Longford, of course, Amon had the fastest time ever through the trap on the flying mile and lapped at 2:14.4 in practice to easily take pole.

-In the Saturday race Amon set a new outright lap record of 2:12.6, four tenths quicker than Clark had done in the earlier preliminary event for the Tasman cars in the 49.
+In the Saturday race Amon set a new outright lap record of 2:12.6, four tenths quicker than Clark had done in the earlier preliminary event for the Tasman cars in the Lotus 49.
 This was 12.2 seconds better than the previous record, held by Bob Jane.(Elfin 400 Repco 4.4)

-At that stage, it was only reasonable to conclude that Amon wouldn’t hold the record over the whole weekend, but the heavens opened and deluged the circuit for Monday, his P4 suffered a battery failure (McKay wrote that mechanic Bob Atkin simply overlooked to charge the dry cell Varley battery) and didn’t even start the soggy sports car race and the openwheelers paddled round with Piers Courages’ McLaren M4A FVA 1.6 taking the win.
+At that stage, it was only reasonable to conclude that Amon wouldn’t hold the record over the whole weekend, but the heavens opened and deluged the circuit for Monday, his P4 suffered a battery failure (McKay wrote that mechanic Bob Atkin simply overlooked to charge the dry cell Varley battery) and didn’t even start the soggy sports car race, and the open-wheelers paddled round with Piers Courages’ McLaren M4A FVA 1.6 taking the win.

 longford butt shot

-Longford pit counter scene with the curvaceous CanAm 350 centre stage.
+Longford pit counter scene with the curvaceous Can Am 350 centre stage.
 Both Amon and Bill Brown drove the car at this meeting.
 Matich did not enter, having safety concerns about the circuit in the SR3.
-Atmospheric shot taken by Ellis French.
-Little yellow stickers on Fazz rump say ‘Gatto Verde’, gifts from Alf Francis to David McKay.
-(Harold Ellis)
+Little yellow stickers on Fazz rump say Gatto Verde, gifts from Alf Francis to David McKay (Harold Ellis)

-In his book, McKay (David McKays autobiography ‘Scuderia Veloce’) describes the torment of choosing a driver for the car for the ensuing year.
-His choice might have been big ‘Pete’ (Ian) Geoghegan, but there was pressure to give Bill Brown a go.
+In his book, McKay (David McKay’s autobiography ‘Scuderia Veloce’) describes the torment of choosing a driver for the car for the ensuing year.
+His choice might have been Big ‘Pete’ (Ian) Geoghegan, but there was pressure to give Bill Brown a go.
 There was also the possibility that Pete’s huge frame might not fit… he was put into the team’s 250LM for the year.

-David Mckay again picks up the story ‘After the Tasman Series and Amons departure I decided to put Bill Brown behind the wheel despite certain misgivings.
-I liked Bill, he was a pleasant, and helpful fellow who could be faster than some but rather more accident prone than others.
+David Mckay again picks up the story ‘After the Tasman Series and Amon’s departure I decided to put Bill Brown behind the wheel despite certain misgivings.
+I liked Bill, he was a pleasant and helpful fellow who could be faster than some but rather more accident prone than others.
 He damaged the LM rather too frequently through overdriving…Yet I hoped Bill would mature, the red mists would disappear and he would conduct the P4 in accordance with my instructions.
-I had no illusions he would run with Matich, Amon hadn’t managed to…I had chosen the easy option rather than taking a chance and putting in perhaps the only local who would have given Matich a run for it-Pete Geoghegan.
+I had no illusions he would run with Matich, Amon hadn’t managed to…I had chosen the easy option rather than taking a chance and putting in perhaps the only local who would have given Matich a run for it-Pete Geoghegan.’

 pete

-Here is Pete Geoghegan hustling McKays 250LM ‘6321’ around Bathurst at Easter 1968, in the manner the SV boss liked so much.
-(Dick Simpson)
+Here is Pete Geoghegan hustling McKay’s 250LM 6321 around Bathurst at Easter 1968 in the manner the SV boss liked so much (Dick Simpson)

-Pete was already four times AustralianTouring Car Champion and was sweeping all before him in his Mustang.
-More important, was his driving of the ‘old red lady’ (McKays 250LM) in which, despite his big weight disadvantage (Pete was a very big lad, morbidly obese, the medicos would describe it) he was re-writing her lap times.
+‘Pete was already four times AustralianTouring Car Champion and was sweeping all before him in his Mustang.
+More important, was his driving of the ‘old red lady’ (McKay’s 250LM) in which, despite his big weight disadvantage (Pete was a very big lad, morbidly obese, the medicos would describe it) he was re-writing her lap times.
 Perhaps had I not been so occupied with other events that year, had not been out of the country so much I would have bitten the bullet, asked Bill to step aside and given Pete the hot seat-but could he have fitten into that little space?
 We’ll never know now but in the light of subsequent events I was wrong and I am sorry Pete…’

-Pete Geoghegan in that car would have been worth travelling a very long way to see, a driver of awesome world class ability as McKay alludes to, if you go back into the early days of Petes’ career he drove the Geoghegan family Lotus single seaters and 23B but in essence most of his career was spent in Touring Cars and other cars with roofs
+Pete Geoghegan in that car would have been worth travelling a very long way to see, a driver of awesome world class ability as McKay alludes to, if you go back into the early days of Pete’s career he drove the Geoghegan family Lotus single seaters and 23B but in essence most of his career was spent in Touring Cars and other cars with roofs

 p4 bathurst

-Another of Dick Simpsons’ stunning shots.
-Bill Brown, Mount Panorama, Hell Corner ,Bathurst , Easter 1968.
-(Dick Simpson)
+Another of Dick Simpson’s stunning shots.
+Bill Brown, Mount Panorama, Hell Corner ,Bathurst , Easter 1968 (Dick Simpson)

 Ray Bell…’Bathurst was the first outing on April 14 & 15, which I would have thought daunting enough.
 With wire fences, rough surface, two serious crashes injuring top drivers in the Gold Star event’s practice sessions and all, one might be a little careful in such a fast car.